 Prepping the Filling

-- Add the chopped onion and cook until the meat is fully browned and the onion is translucent, about 5-7 minutes.
+- Add the chopped onion and cook till the meat is fully browned and onion looks see-through, about 5-7 mins.

-- Stir in the minced garlic, cumin, chili powder, salt, and pepper.
-Cook for an additional 2-3 minutes until the spices are well combined.
+- Stir in the garlic, cumin, chili powder, salt, and pepper.
+Cook another 2-3 mins so the flavors blend.

 Assembling the Enchiladas

-- Warm the tortillas in the microwave or on a skillet until soft and pliable.
+- Warm the tortillas in the microwave or in a skillet so they bend easy without breaking.

-- Spread a thin layer of enchilada sauce on the bottom of a baking dish.
+- Spread a layer of sauce on the bottom of a baking dish.

-- Spoon a generous amount of the filling into each tortilla, roll them up, and place them seam-side down in the baking dish.
+- Spoon a good amount of beef mix into each tortilla, roll it up, and place seam-side down in the dish.

 Baking

-- Bake in the preheated oven for 20-25 minutes, or until the cheese is melted and bubbly.
+- Bake for 20-25 mins until the cheese is melted and bubbly.

 Serving

-- Garnish with fresh cilantro, sliced avocado, and a dollop of sour cream if desired.
+- Garnish with cilantro, avocado slices, and a dollop of sour cream if you like.

 Tips and Tricks